About UP Provident Fund

 Board of Trustees (BOT)

-For 2022, the composition of the BOT is as follows.
+This year’s composition of the BOT is as follows.

 Corporate Officers